carpentries/lesson-development-training/episodes/explanation.md

 what examples could you include in your narrative to teach learners the skills they will need to apply to complete the formative assessments you have designed?

-Outline one of these examples in your episode file.
+Outline one of these examples in your lesson design notes.

 ::::::::::::::::::::: hint